1.0 INTRODUCTION

 free and quality education for both boys and girls of primary school age

-children.
 Primary education, especially the education for children seven to

 fourteen years of age, is seen as a powerful driver for social and economic

 development and for archiving other MDGs.
-(Worldbankorg, c2003)
+(Worldbankorg, c2003).

 Structural Reform (1993) came into effect in

-PNG where community schools ‘topped-up’ to primary schools.
+PNG where community schools ‘ topped up’ to primary schools.
 Instead of Grade 1

 to Grade 6 with an examination at the end of year six, the elementary schools

 had Grade 1 and Grade 2 identified as Elementary 1 and 2.
-Transition happened

 at the end of Elementary 2 where pupils move into Grade 3 and continue to Grade

 8 without having to sit any national examinations in between.
-Evidently, the

 structural adjustment increased the progression rate from 41 percent in 1992 to